Europäische Stammtafeln

 A reference to this work is usually to the third series.
 A fourth series, identified as Neue Folge, was being written by Rev. Detlev Schwennicke who was the sole author who started at volume 17 and is currently being published Frankfurt am Main, by Verlag Vittorio Klostermann.
 Twenty-nine volumes are available.
 Detlev Schwennicke died on 24 December 2012.

 History

-The preceding 16 volumes of the third series of the Europäische Stammtafeln (edited by Detlev Schwennicke) was a derivative work which built on the contributions of:
+The preceding 16 volumes of the third series of the Europäische Stammtafeln (edited by Detlev Schwennicke) were derivative works, building upon the contributions of: